Moduli spaces of sheaves via affine Grassmannians

-A natural question to ask is: when does a numerical invariant $\nu$ define a (weak) $\Theta$-stratification as described above?
-Another thing we would like to know is whether the locus $\mathcal{M}^{\nu \dash \mathrm{ss}}$ of $\nu$-semistable objects admits a good moduli space in the sense of \cite{alper-good-moduli}.
-A general strategy to address such questions proceeds in three steps: \begin{enumerate}[(Step 1)] \item Show that the numerical invariant $\nu$ satisfies some monotonicity conditions (as in Definition \ref{defn: strictly theta monotone and STR monotone}). \item Prove that $\nu$ satisfies the HN boundedness condition (as in Definition \ref{defn: HN boundedness}). \item Check that the semistable locus $\mathcal{M}^{\nu \dash \mathrm{ss}}$ is a disjoint union of bounded open substacks.\footnote{The fact that $\cM^{\rm ss} \subset \cM$ is an open substack, hence algebraic, follows from (1) and (2).} \end{enumerate} If one can successfully check the previous three steps, then it follows that the invariant $\nu$ on $\mathcal{M}$ defines a (weak) $\Theta$-stratification of the stack.
-Furthermore, the existence criterion of \cite[Theorem A ]{alper2019existence} then implies that $\mathcal{M}^{\nu \dash \mathrm{ss}}$ admits a good moduli space in characteristic $0$.
-We state this as a theorem. \begin{thm}[{\cite[Theorem B]{halpernleistner2018structure}}] Let $\nu$ be a polynomial numerical invariant on $\mathcal{M}$ defined by a sequence of rational line bundles and a norm on graded points, as explained above. \begin{enumerate} \item If $\nu$ is strictly $\Theta$-monotone, then it defines a weak $\Theta$-stratification of $\mathcal{M}$ if and only if it satisfies the HN boundedness condition.
-If moreover $S$ is defined over $\mathbb{Q}$, then $\nu$ defines a $\Theta$-stratification. \item Suppose that all of the conditions in (1) above are satisfied.
+A natural question to ask is: When does a numerical invariant $\nu$ define a (weak) $\Theta$-stratification as described above, and when does $\mathcal{M}^{\nu \dash \mathrm{ss}}$ admit a good moduli space in the sense of \cite{alper-good-moduli}?
+The following theorem provides sufficient criteria. \begin{thm}[{\cite[Theorem B]{halpernleistner2018structure}}] Let $\nu$ be a polynomial numerical invariant on $\mathcal{M}$ defined by a sequence of rational line bundles and a norm on graded points, as explained above. \begin{enumerate} \item If $\nu$ is strictly $\Theta$-monotone, then it defines a weak $\Theta$-stratification of $\mathcal{M}$ if and only if it satisfies the HN boundedness condition.
+If moreover $S$ is defined over $\mathbb{Q}$, then $\nu$ defines a $\Theta$-stratification. \item Suppose that all of the conditions in (1) above are satisfied and $S$ is defined over $\mathbb{Q}$.
 Furthermore, assume $\nu$ is strictly $S$-monotone and that the semistable locus $\mathcal{M}^{\nu \dash \mathrm{ss}}$ can be written as a disjoint union of bounded open substacks.
-Then $\mathcal{M}^{\nu \dash \mathrm{ss}}$ has a separated good moduli space. \end{enumerate} If all of the above are satisfied and if $\mathcal{M}$ satisfies the existence part of the valuative criterion for properness for complete discrete valuation rings relative to $S$ \cite[\href{https://stacks.math.columbia.edu/tag/0CLK}{Tag 0CLK}]{stacks-project}, then each quasicompact open and closed substack of $\mathcal{M}^{\nu \dash \mathrm{ss}}$ admits a good moduli space that is proper over $S$. \end{thm}
+Then $\mathcal{M}^{\nu \dash \mathrm{ss}}$ has a separated good moduli space. \end{enumerate} If all of the above are satisfied and if $\mathcal{M}$ satisfies the existence part of the valuative criterion for properness for complete discrete valuation rings relative to $S$ \cite[\href{https://stacks.math.columbia.edu/tag/0CLK}{Tag 0CLK}]{stacks-project}, then each quasi-compact open and closed substack of $\mathcal{M}^{\nu \dash \mathrm{ss}}$ admits a good moduli space that is proper over $S$. \end{thm}

 We end this subsection by explaining each of the hypotheses that one needs to check in Theorem \ref{thm: theta stability paper theorem}.
 Let $\kappa$ be a field and let $a \geq 1$ be an integer.
 We denote by $\mathbb{P}^1_{\kappa}[a]$ the $\mathbb{G}_m$-scheme $\mathbb{P}^{1}_{\kappa}$ equipped with the $\mathbb{G}_m$-action determined by the equation $t \cdot [x:y] = [t^{-a}x : y]$.
 We set $0 = [0: 1]$ and $\infty = [1:0]$.
 Recall the schemes $Y_{\Theta_R}$ and $Y_{\overline{ST}_R}$ of Notation \ref{notation: Y spaces}.